 The Observatory and the Air Traffic Management Bureau (ATMB) of the Civil Aviation Administration of China signed a "Memorandum on Long Term Technical Cooperation in Aviation Meteorological Services"

 The Director of the Hong Kong Observatory (left) and Director of the Meteorological Division of ATMB (right) signing the "Memorandum on Long Term Technical Cooperation in Aviation Meteorological Services"

 The Observatory started operating a Mobile Radiation Monitoring Station using a radiological survey vehicle.

 The Observatory signed the "Agreement on Co-operation in Seismology between the China Earthquake Administration and the Hong Kong Observatory" with the China Earthquake Administration.

 |2001||The first mobile version of the Observatory's website was launched.

 The first weather buoy in Hong Kong commenced operation.

 A weather buoy installed to the west of Chek Lap Kok in Hong Kong

-The last operating signal station at Cheung Chau closed down.
+The last operating signal station at Cheung Chau closed down on 31 December.
 It marked the end of an era of visual warning signals display at signal stations.